Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 - when grouping by team, only cards that have owners who are members of that team are displayed in the cells for that group
 - incidents do not show at all if columns is set to status (because incidents and requirements have completely different statuses)
 - incidents do not show at all if rows are set to parent (because incidents do not have parent requirements)
-- incidents do not show when column or group is priority if there is match (see below for further information)
+- incidents show when column or group is priority, but only if there is match (see below for further information)

 ??? info "Incidents and priority matching"
     Incidents have a priority field, which is different to the requirement importance field.
 These two fields are customized independently by template administrators.